 Benefits of buffers

-- Less soil erosion – They aid in the retention of soil.
+- Less soil erosion – They aid in the retention and conservation of soil.

 - Wildlife habitat – provides food and cover for wildlife.